Optimizing Noise for $f$-Differential Privacy via Anti-Concentration and Stochastic Dominance: Continuous Canonical Noise Distributions

-Then $N\sim F_f$ is a canonical noise distribution for $f$. \end{prop}
+Then $N\sim F_f$ is a canonical noise distribution for $f$. \end{proposition}

 Proposition \ref{prop:CNDsynthetic} demonstrates that CNDs exist for any symmetric nontrivial tradeoff function, and gives an explicit construction.
-Furthermore, \citet{awan2023canonical} give an algorithm to sample from the constructed CND, enabling it to be employed in practice.
+Furthermore, \citet{awan2023canonical} give an algorithm to sample from the constructed CND, enabling it to be employed in practice, which we have implemented in R code for this paper.